What are the best and hidden places in India to visit? Part -2

 Jog Falls:

 It’s not a bad idea to make a wish for the longevity of your love in front of one of the highest waterfalls in India.
-Located in the heart of Karnataka, Jog falls are formed when the Sharavati River makes n 830 ft. deep plunge, creating misty water clouds that give a mesmerizing aura to the entire area around.
+Located in the heart of Karnataka, Jog Falls is formed when the Sharavati River makes n 830 ft. deep plunge, creating misty water clouds that give a mesmerizing aura to the entire area around.

 Jog falls